 2. Be resilient.
 Imagine an inflated beach ball thrown down to a hard surface.
 What happens?

 I am sure that Caleb experienced much disappointment when he was denied going into the Promised Land the first time – all because the other people refused to believe God and did not claim what was rightfully theirs.

 Disappointment hurts.
-But it is a mark of Spiritual maturity when you don’t let disappointment stop you.
+But it is a mark of Spiritual maturity when you do not let disappointment stop you.

 You accept it, you admit that it hurts, but you forge ahead anyway.

-When Caleb said, “Give me this mountain,” I see his statement in 2 ways:
+When Caleb laid claim to his mountain, I see his statement in 2 ways:

 Suffering is a part of life in this sin-filled world.
 We won’t truly be free of pain until we get to heaven.